-To facilitate a built environment that makes efficient use of land, promotes multi-modal transportation, protects natural resources, promotes social and economic prosperity, and provides for safe and affordable housing.
+To facilitate a built environment that makes efficient use of land, promotes multi-modal transportation, protects natural resources, promotes social equity and economic prosperity, and provides for safe and affordable housing.

 The Alachua County Growth Management Department works to create a community where people want to live, work, play and visit.
-The community's vision of quality of life is a sustainable community that promotes economic opportunity, protection of natural resources, and the interest of the health, safety, and welfare of the public.
-This is carried out through the County's comprehensive plan, land development regulations, development review and application of codes governing safe building construction and minimum housing, economic and community development initiatives, and Geographic Information System (GIS) services.
+The community's vision of quality of life is a sustainable community that promotes economic opportunity, protection of natural resources, and social equity in the interest of the health, safety, and welfare of the public.
+This is carried out through the County's comprehensive plan, land development regulations, development review and application of codes governing safe building construction and minimum housing, and through economic development initiatives.